SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 ### Customizing HPA policy settings for ensuring correct scaling behaviour

-Each `spec.replica` value change for a Model or Server triggers a rescheduling event for the Core 2 scheduler, which will consider any updates that are needed in mapping Model replicas to Server replicas (i.e rescheduling failed Model replicas, loading new ones, unloading).
+Each `spec.replica` value change for a Model or Server triggers a rescheduling event for the Seldon Core 2 scheduler, which considers any updates that are needed in mapping Model replicas to Server replicas  such as rescheduling failed Model replicas, loading new ones, unloading in the case of the number of replicas going down, etc.

 Two characteristics in the current implementation are important in terms of autoscaling and configuring the HPA scale-up policy:

-- The scheduler will not create new Server replicas when the existing replicas are not sufficient for loading a Model's replicas (one Model replica per Server replica).
+- The scheduler does not create new Server replicas when the existing replicas are not sufficient for loading a Model's replicas (one Model replica per Server replica).
 Whenever a Model requests more replicas than available on any of the available Servers, its `ModelReady` condition transitions to `Status: False` with a `ScheduleFailed` message.
 However, any